-SLOC UK is authorised by the PRA, Threadneedle Street, London EC2R 8AH and regulated by the Financial Conduct Authority ("FCA"), 25, The North Colonnade, London E14 5HS and the PRA.
-The EEA Group supervisors are the FCA and the PRA.
+SLOC UK is authorised by the PRA, Threadneedle Street, London EC2R 8AH and regulated by the Financial Conduct Authority ("FCA"), 12 Endeavour Square, London E20 1JN and the PRA.
+The EEA Group is supervised by the PRA.

-The auditor of all companies in the EEA Group that are subject to audit is Deloitte LLP, 2 New Street Square, London EC4A 3BZ.
+The auditor of all companies in the EEA Group that are subject to audit is Deloitte LLP, 1 New Street Square, London EC4A 3HQ.